fonttools/fontbakery/INSTALL.md

 - ttfautohint
 - Redis

-If you are OSX user then prefereable way is use [brew](http://mxcl.github.io/homebrew/) project.
+If you are OSX user then preferable way is use [brew](http://mxcl.github.io/homebrew/) project.
 Follow brew installation instructions and after:

 	$ brew install python sqlite libevent fontforge ttfautohint ...